Santa Clara University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At SCU, approximately 34% of students took out student loans averaging $6,636 a year.
 That adds up to $26,544 over four years for those students.

 The student loan default rate at SCU is 0.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do SCU Graduates Make?bachelor's degree recipients from SCU make around $72,600 per year during the early years of their employment.
-That's great news for SCU students since it is 82% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do SCU Graduates Make?students who graduate from SCU with a bachelor's degree go on to jobs where they make an average salary of $72,600 in their early years.
+This is good news for future SCU graduates since it is 82% more than the average college graduate's salary of $39,802 per year.

 Location of Santa Clara University